How to become a property developer: 8 simple steps

 Becoming a property developer requires money, and lots of it.
 You also need to bear in mind that until you sell your first property your money will be tied up leaving you unable to grow or expand.
 It’s essential to ensure you’ll be able to raise the necessary finance you’ll need.
 Banks will have dedicated property finance experts that can advise you on available and suitable funds.

-For a detailed step-by-step guide on how to start a property business read our comprehensive guide here.
+For a detailed step-by-step guide read our comprehensive guide on how to start a property development business.